-- 2.6.3.20 Under the Planning Act 2008, it is the responsibility of the Applicant to ensure that pre-application consultation fully accords with the requirements of the Planning Act 2008 and the associated regulations and guidance, including the EIA Regulations.
+- 2.6.3.11 Under the Planning Act 2008, it is the responsibility of the Applicant to ensure that pre-application consultation fully accords with the requirements of the Planning Act 2008 and the associated regulations and guidance, including the 2009 EIA Regulations (as amended).
 Consultation with the consultation bodies, stakeholders and the community has been undertaken on a regular basis throughout the development of the project proposals for Hornsea Three.
-The Statement of Community Consultation (SoCC) (DONG Energy, 2016b) identifies the approach taken by DONG Energy to formal community consultation. - In addition, the Secretary of State has statutory obligations under the EIA Regulations, which impose 2.6.3.21 procedural requirements in relation to notifying and consulting prescribed consultation bodies in relation to Hornsea Three and the DCO application.
+The Statement of Community Consultation (SoCC) (DONG Energy (now Ørsted), 2016b) identifies the approach taken by Hornsea Three to formal community consultation. - 2.6.3.12 In addition, the Secretary of State has statutory obligations under the 2009 EIA Regulations (as amended), which impose procedural requirements in relation to notifying and consulting prescribed consultation bodies in relation to Hornsea Three and the DCO application.